When Starman wears "his" old cap from the film, Jenny (not knowing who he really is) becomes upset. It's a touching, sad moment.

-- Ted Knight's death and even worse, funeral at the end of the '90s Starman run.
-There's just something about seeing those characters walk up and say their piece that had this troper needing to put the comic down for a few minutes.
+Ted Knight's death and even worse, funeral at the end of the '90s Starman run, where the characters walk up and say their piece.

 Brian Savage: Had Moll carted away-straightjacket'n'all.
 Saw him being taken.
 Shock of what was happening had touched him.
 Could see that even if he weren't loco that morning, he'd sure as hell be raving by mightnight.